 This dish is best served with white rice and sambal belacan or some freshly cut chillies in soy sauce.

 Pong Teh Chicken is also known as: Braised Chicken with Fermented Bean Paste and Potatoes

 Mince garlic and shallots.
 Then, heat pan with oil to saute garlic and shallots over medium heat until fragrant.

 Add fermented bean paste, soy sauce and dark soy sauce.
 Mix well and add chicken meat.
-Then, add water to cover the chicken meat.
-Allow dish to cook over high heat until it boils.
+Then, add enough water to cover the chicken meat.
+Cook over high heat until it boils.

 Cut potatoes into bite pieces.
-Add the potatoes, tofu puffs, cinnamon stick, star anise and palm sugar into the pan.
+Add potatoes, tofu puffs, cinnamon stick, star anise and palm sugar into the pan.
 Stir from time to time.
-Once dish boils again, reduce heat to low.
+Bring to boil.
+Then, reduce heat to low.
 Simmer for at least 30 minutes until gravy thickens.
 Serve hot with white rice.